 Stride and Masters stand in stark contrast.
 Scott is stoically inexpressive, making every slight indication of Stride’s inner feelings significant.
 In an inventive scene, Stride sleeps out of the rain under a wagon, directly beneath where Annie will spend the night.
 A great deal passes between the characters even though they cannot see each other.
 Stride has been ruined by loss, and all that remains are remnants of emotions connected to his former life.

 This film is rarely visually striking.
 Its landscapes are barren, with only one desert scene having a sense of beauty to it, and an unlikely one at that.
-Little details are important: a cloud of dust rising signals approaching riders; a wagon crossing a river sends sunlit ripples across the water, the journey briefly taking a pleasant turn; hidden gaps between rocks offer misleading means of escape, or entrapment.
+Little details are important: a cloud of rising dust signals approaching riders; a wagon crossing a river sends sunlit ripples across the water, the journey briefly taking a pleasant turn; hidden gaps between rocks offer misleading means of escape, or entrapment.
 These are not Ford’s landscapes, or even Leone’s; they are unextravagant and often as ungiving as the film’s protagonist.

 Seven Men From Now will feel familiar to anyone who’s ever seen a western.
 However, in its lack of scope, downplaying of iconography, and disinterest in violence, it shows how thoughtful decisions can create distinctiveness and defy expectations.
 As much as anything, the film is a highly successful commentary on the western.
 Its simplicity belies its intelligence and, under analysis, becomes its most accomplished feature.